Project Tasks and Planning

 In Project Done we talk about the two levels of this:

 A strategy is a pathway from where you are now to your end goal.
 Ask yourself: How will I get to my goal?
-You might like to pretend you are standing on the finish line having achieved your goal and look back at how you got there.
+You might like to pretend you are standing at the finish line having achieved your goal and look back at how you got there.

 Here are four strategy examples if I wanted to write a book: